jellomarr/ProductDirectory/README.md

 * Special thanks to Hardware & General for giving us this opportunity.
 * Thank you to Yenni Tim and Sandeep Mysore Seshadrinath for their guidance thoughout the project.
-* Thank you to Belal Khan at www.simplifiedcoding.net for providing the starter code for the PHP API.
+* Thank you to Belal Khan at www.simplifiedcoding.net for providing the starter code and basis for the PHP API.